olincollege/scicomp-p3-collisions-in-space/server/database/README.md

 The data for each asteroid's orbit and survey.

 The combination of the below datasets into the final dataset used in the visualization.
-Fist, follow instructions for all below datasets.
+DOES NOT include asteroids that do not have an associated survey Fist, follow instructions for all below datasets.
 Then, run the following python script.
 Note that it may take a few minutes for data to be parsed.

 ```console
 python database/scripts/combine_datasets.py